Turner syndrome: Autoimmune

 Women with Turner syndrome are two to three times as likely to develop autoimmune disorders as the general population.
-Specific autoimmune disorders linked to Turner syndrome include Hashimoto's disease, vitiligo, psoriasis and psoriatic arthritis, alopecia, and celiac disease.
+Specific autoimmune disorders linked to Turner syndrome include Hashimoto's disease, vitiligo, psoriasis and psoriatic arthritis, alopecia,Type I diabetes, and celiac disease Type I diabetes, when the immune system attacks the beta cells in the pancreas, is a major autoimmune disorder and is much more common in Turner females than 46,XX and 47,XXX females in most cases.
 Inflammatory bowel disease is also common, while the prevalence of type 1 diabetes is unclear, though appears increased.

 Thyroid disease is common in Turner syndrome.
-Hypothyroidism is prevalent; 30%–50% of women with Turner syndrome have Hashimoto's disease, where the thyroid gland is slowly destroyed by an autoimmune reaction.
+Hypothyroidism is prevalent; 30%–50% of women with Turner syndrome have Hashimoto's disease, where the thyroid gland is slowly destroyed by an autoimmune reaction from the immune system.
 By age 50, half of women with Turner syndrome have subclinical or clinical hypothyroidism.
 Hyperthyroidism and Graves' disease are also increased in prevalence, though more modestly.
 The Turner's presentation of hyperthyroidism is as in the general population, while the presentation of hypothyroidism is often atypical, with a mild early presentation yet a more severe progression.
 Women with isochromosome Xq are more likely to develop autoimmune thyroid disease than women with other forms of Turner syndrome.

 The risk of irritable bowel syndrome is increased around fivefold in Turner syndrome, and that of ulcerative colitis around fourfold.
-Celiac disease is also increased in prevalence, with around 4%–8% of Turner's patients having comorbid celiac disease compared to 0.5%–1% of the general population.
+Celiac disease is also increased in prevalence, with around 4–8% of Turner's patients having comorbid celiac disease compared to 0.5–1% of the general population.
 Diagnosis of such conditions is difficult due to their nonspecific early symptoms.
 In the Turner's context, diagnosis may in particular be missed due to growth delay; such conditions cause growth delay and failure to thrive when they onset in childhood, but as girls with Turner syndrome already have such delay, symptoms may be overlooked and ascribed to the original condition.

 Alopecia areata, or recurrent patchy hair loss, is three times as common in Turner syndrome as the general population.
 Alopecia in the Turner syndrome context is frequently treatment-resistant, also seen in other chromosome aneuploidies such as Down syndrome.
 Psoriasis is common in Turner syndrome, although the precise prevalence is unclear.
 Turner's psoriasis may be related to growth hormone treatment, as psoriasis as a side effect of such therapies has been reported in patients without the karyotype.
 Psoriasis may progress to psoriatic arthritis, and this progression may be more common in Turner syndrome.
 Vitiligo has been reported in conjunction with Turner syndrome, but the risk is unclear and may be a side effect of increased clinical attention to autoimmune disease in this population.